Project Sherbet Baby Quilt

 Stitch the rows together.

-Layer the quilt, batting, and backing.
+Layer the quilt batting and backing.
 Baste the layers securely.

 Quilt the entire top of the quilt.